JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

   [682c06a0] JSON v0.21.1
 ```

-We can see that two packages were installed in the environment, and we can also check that the project file was created.
+Since we added two new packages, this information is stored in the files `Project.toml` and `Manifest.toml`.

 ```julia
 julia> readdir("./tutorial")